chrisbarrett/elisp-namespaces/readme.md

 ### Exporting and Importing Namespaced Symbols

 To make a namespaced symbol publicly-accessible, add it to the exports list for that namespace:

 ```lisp
 (namespace enterprise :export [ captain ])
 ```

 This makes `enterprise/captain` a public var, and generates an accessor function.
-Other namespaces can now access that symbol by invoking the accessor, or by adding it to their namespace imports and using `_`:
+Other namespaces can now access that symbol by invoking the accessor, or by adding it to their namespace imports and calling using `_`:

 ```lisp
 (namespace federation)
 (enterprise/captain)                   ; => "Picard"